|FACULTY||STAFF||Advisory Board Members|

 Clinical Director & Assistant Professor

 Lori Cimino received her Bachelor of Science degree in Communication Disorders from Marywood University and Master of Science degree in Speech-Language Pathology from Bloomsburg University.
 She is a licensed, certified speech-language pathologist and holds a Certificate of Clinical Competence from the American Speech-Language-Hearing Association.
 Lori has been a practicing clinician since 1991 in outpatient and inpatient rehabilitation settings.
 She has provided direct patient care to pediatric, adolescent, and adult clients exhibiting a broad spectrum of communication and swallowing impairments.
 Lori specializes in child language disorders, developmental apraxia of speech, autism and pervasive developmental disorders, oral-motor dysfunction, and behavioral/sensory-motor based feeding disorders.
 Additional areas of clinical interest include: phonological awareness and central auditory processing disorders.
 Lori is currently an Assistant Professor and Clinical Director of the Speech-Language and Hearing Center at Misericordia University.
-She also serves as Co-Advisor of the Misericordia University Chapter of the National Student Speech-Language-Hearing Association and is a representative for the Northeastern Speech-Language-Hearing Association of Pennsylvania.
+She also serves as Co-Advisor of the Misericordia University Chapter of the National Student Speech-Language-Hearing Association and is responsible for organizing and executing Misericordia University’s annual Speech-Language Pathology Exploration Camp.

 Hunter Manasco, Ph.D., CCC-SLP

 Dr. Hunter Manasco received a Bachelor of Science degree and a Master of Science degree in Communication Disorders at the University of Montevallo in Alabama.
 Dr. Manasco completed his doctorate in Speech-Language Pathology at the University of South Alabama.
 He is an Associate Professor in the Speech-Language Pathology Department at Misericordia University.
 Dr. Manasco’s areas of specialization include neuroanatomy, aphasia, motor speech disorders, dysphagia, traumatic brain injury, dementia, and autism.
 His primary research interests center on stroke and traumatic brain injury rehabilitation.
 He has published a textbook entitled Introduction to Neurogenic Communication Disorders.
 He has published two books for children with special needs: An Exceptional Children’s Guide to Touch, which teaches children with special needs to recognize and report physical and sexual abuse, and The Way to A., which teaches children with autism to reduce tantrums and aggression.
 Dr. Manasco has worked as a Speech-Language Pathologist in acute care, long-term care, hospice, adult rehabilitation, and school and hospital based pediatrics.
 He has published and presented numerous research papers in his areas of specialty at state and national conferences.